Rhett Gardner

-Rhett Gardner (born February 28, 1996) is a Canadian professional ice hockey forward currently playing for HC CSKA Moscow of the Kontinental Hockey League (KHL).
-He previously played in the National Hockey League (NHL) for the Dallas Stars and Philadelphia Flyers.
+Rhett Gardner (born February 28, 1996) is a Canadian professional ice hockey forward currently playing for HC Dinamo Minsk (KHL).
+He previously played in the National Hockey League (NHL) for the Dallas Stars and Philadelphia Flyers, and CSKA Moscow of the KHL.

 Early life

 Gardner was born on February 28, 1996, in Moose Jaw, Saskatchewan, Canada to parents Rob and Renee Gardner.

 Playing career

 Born and raised in Saskatchewan, Gardner was drafted in the second round of the 2011 Western Hockey League (WHL) Bantam Draft by the Spokane Chiefs while captaining the Moose Jaw Generals.
 However, he never played for the team as his rights were traded to Brandon Wheat Kings on January 10.
 Following the trade, Gardner informed the Wheat Kings he would not report to them as he had committed to play NCAA Division I collegiate ice hockey with the North Dakota Fighting Hawks men's ice hockey team.
 While attending Vanier Collegiate Institute, Gardner played with the Okotoks Oilers of the Alberta Junior Hockey League.
 During the 2013–14 season, he earned AJHL All-Rookie Team honors after recording 13 goals and 24 assists in 52 games.
 As a result of his play, he was selected to represent Team Canada at the World Junior A Challenge, winning a bronze medal in 2013.